Sex swing: Description

 A sex swing or sling is designed to assist in sexual activity.
 Materials for constructing these devices include nylon webbing, heavy canvas, leather, neoprene, heavy rubber, wood, and steel.
-The designs provide access to the passive (receptive) partner's genitalia, perineum, buttocks, and anal areas while supporting the individual in a comfortable position, with the hips flexed, to allowing the passive partner to fully relax.
+The designs provide access to the passive (receptive) partner's genitalia, perineum, buttocks, and anal areas while supporting the individual in a comfortable position, with the hips flexed, allowing the passive partner to fully relax.

 Types

 There are many variations of swings that can be broken down to four basic types: sex slings, sex swings, door sex swings and body sex swings.

 Sex slings are a category of sex swings that include a large panel to support the entire body.
 These can generally be constructed from leather, fabric or wood.
-Sex slings can range from 1 to 5 mounting points depending on design with 4 points being the most common.
-A sex sling has more limited number of position options than some other swing styles.
+Sex slings can range from 1 to 5 mounting points depending on design, with 4 points being the most common.
+A sex sling has a more limited number of position options than some other swing styles.
 Subcategories include traditional sex slings and platform sex slings.

 Traditional sex swings are composed of 2 primary straps and stirrups.
 Additional options such as handles and headrests are available.
 There are many installation options including ceiling hooks, stands and between the walls in a hallway.
 The traditional sex swing has the largest number of position options available.
 Subcategories include pinning swings, bondage swings, single hook swings, and dual hook swings.

 Door sex swings are a type of sling that installs over a door.
 It is secured in place by the door frame.
 Door swings have a limited range or positions options but are favored because of the quick installation.
 Standard door swings include leg straps and optionally handles.
 Deluxe door swings add an additional seat strap.
 Subcategories include standard door swings and deluxe door swings.

 Body sex swings are a harness that is worn on the body with handles and leg straps to support another person to facilitate standing sex positions.